Arthur Morris/BIRDS AS ART

 What’s Up?

-Today is Monday 21 August 2023.
-Wherever you are and whatever you are doing, I hope that you too have a great day.
+Wherever you are an whatever you are doing, I hope that you too have a great day.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!